Physics-Informed Neural Network Models for EMT Simulators: Introduction

+This paper defines a NN formulation that enables, for the first time to our knowledge, a modular integration of NNs into EMT simulations and commercial tools.
+Through that, we can overcome numerical stability challenges of existing methods, accelerate EMT simulations, and integrate NNs to existing models in the industry.
+The trained NN models, which can also naturally protect the IP of the control design, accurately capture the solution of the chosen control systems, and allow for a new integration method that competes with traditional methods in accuracy, numerical stability, and speed.
+In this paper, we demonstrate the seamless integration of NN-based surrogates to an open-source EMT solver and the commercial tool PSCAD simulating the IEEE 39-bus system.

+The contributions of this paper are as follows: \begin{enumerate} \item We design Neural Network (NN) surrogate models that accurately capture the solution of control system blocks, accelerate simulations by avoiding numerical iterations, and naturally protect the control design's Intellectual Property (IP). \item We mathematically formulate the integration of NN models into existing EMT solvers: we enable NN evaluation as part of standard EMT simulation workflows, and we enhance the EMT solver's numerical stability by avoiding numerical time delays. \item We demonstrate how to incorporate these NN models into commercial software, specifically PSCAD, by creating custom-made components whose architecture and evaluation routines are explicitly defined and made available online \cite{github_PINN}. \end{enumerate}

+For the purpose of this paper, we have created our own EMT solver (thoroughly benchmarked against PSCAD), where we validated our models before implementing them on the PSCAD software.
+We have made the code of the developed NNs and our EMT solver open-source and publicly available online~\cite{github_PINN}.

 The remainder of this paper is structured as follows.
-Sec.~\ref{sec2:vision} defines the vision for a modular and efficient integration of PINNs for power systems simulations.
-In the following sections, the focus shifts to the EMT simulation application.
-Sec.~\ref{sec3:sims} describes the EMT simulation framework and proposes PINNs as an accurate and fast alternative.
-Sec.~\ref{sec4:neuralnetsint} explains how PINNs are formulated and trained.
-Numerical results using a wind turbine type-4 EMT model are presented in Sec.~\ref{sec5:numericaltests}.
-Conclusions are provided in Sec.~\ref{sec6:conclusions}.
+Sec.~\ref{sec2:sims} reviews the EMT simulation program and defines where NNs can bring value into the current framework.
+Sec.~\ref{sec3:neuralnetsint} explains how NNs and PINNs are formulated and integrated into the existing EMT programs.
+Numerical results are presented in Sec.~\ref{sec4:numericaltests}, focusing on the conceptual integration, and Sec.~\ref{sec5:pscadimplementation}, focusing on PSCAD simulations with NNs.
+A discussion and conclusions are presented in Secs.~\ref{sec6:discusssion} and \ref{sec7:conclusions}.